THE INTEGUMENTARY SYSTEM

 SEBACEOUS GLANDS: secrete sebum, an oily wax that waterproofs and lubricates the skin and hair.

-CERUMINOUS GLANDS: produce and secrete wax which is a barrier to insects in the ear while remaining conductive to sound.
+CERUMINOUS GLANDS: produce and secrete wax which is a barrier to insects in the ear while remaining conducive to sound.

 ECCRINE (SWEAT) GLANDS: a primary mechanism for temperature control, activated by the sympathetic nervous system to secrete water, which cools the body via evaporation.